Chapter 12 Introduction to Excel

 Cell Range

 Often the user must select multiple cells.
 A cell range is a group of cells.
 A cell range is identified by the first and last cell of the range.
 These two cells are separated by a colon.
-For example, if the user selected the first 3 cells in column A and B, the cell range would be A1:B3.
+For example, if the user selected the first three cells in Columns A and B, the cell range would be A1:B3.
 This cell range includes the following cells: A1, A2, A3, B1, B2, and B3.

 Add, Edit, and Delete Content